IzzyLVA/Bash-Script/README.md

-#!/bin/bash
+# 🛡️ Linux Security Hardening Script for CyberPatriot

-# -------------------------
+This Bash script is designed to **secure and harden a Linux system** in preparation for CyberPatriot competitions.
+It automates essential security tasks, ensuring the system aligns with cybersecurity best practices.

-# Overview: Linux Security Hardening Script for CyberPatriot
+---

-# -------------------------
+## 🔍 Overview

-# This script enhances the security of a Linux system, tailored for the CyberPatriot competition.
+This script performs the following key actions:

-# It applies critical security configurations and automates essential hardening tasks, ensuring
+### ✅ Prerequisite Check
-# the system aligns with cybersecurity best practices.
+- Ensures the script is run with **root privileges** to allow system-level changes.

-# Key Features:
+### 📝 Logging
-# 1. Prerequisite Check:
+- Logs all operations to `/var/log/security_script.log` for transparency and auditing.

-#    - Verifies script execution with root privileges to allow system-level changes.
+### ⚠️ Error Handling
-# 2. Logging:
+- Handles errors gracefully and provides clear feedback to the user.

-#    - Activates logging to keep a detailed record in '/var/log/security_script.log'.
+### 🔐 Security Configurations
-# 3. Error Handling:
+- Enforces a **minimum password length** of 8 characters.
-#    - Ensures potential issues are handled gracefully with clear error messages.
+- Disables **null passwords** to prevent weak account setups.

-# 4. Security Configurations:
+### 🔥 Firewall Setup
-#    - Sets a minimum password length of 8 characters.
+- Enables and configures **UFW (Uncomplicated Firewall)** for basic network protection.

-#    - Disables null passwords for better account security.
+### 🖥️ Remote Access
-# 5. Firewall Setup:
+- Installs **X2GO**, a secure remote desktop access service.

-#    - Enables the Uncomplicated Firewall (UFW) for enhanced network security.
+### 🛑 Service Management
-# 6. Remote Access Service:
+- Stops and disables the **Nginx** service to reduce unnecessary exposure.

-#    - Installs the X2GO service for secure remote desktop access.
+### ⬆️ System Updates
-# 7. Service Management:
+- Sets up **daily update checks** to keep the system up to date with security patches.

-#    - Stops and disables the Nginx service to reduce the attack surface.
+### 🔒 SSH Security
-# 8. System Updates:
+- **Disables root login** over SSH to reduce the risk of unauthorized access.

-#    - Configures daily update checks to address vulnerabilities promptly.
+---

-# 9. SSH Security:
+## ⚙️ Script Features

-#    - Disables SSH root login to prevent unauthorized root-level access.
+- Modular and extensible design for future enhancements.
-#
+- Backs up configuration files before changes.
-# The script includes modularity for easy expansion and ensures system configurations are
+- Detailed logging for **auditing and troubleshooting**.

-# backed up before changes.
-Detailed logs are maintained for auditing and troubleshooting.
+---

-# -------------------------
+## -----------------
-# End of Overview
+## End Of Overview
-# -------------------------
+## -----------------